Typhoon Pongsona: Northern Mariana Islands

 Pongsona produced sustained winds of 126 km/h with a gust to 137 km/h on Rota.
 The combination of winds and other effects from the typhoon destroyed 114 houses, severely damaged 154, and caused minor damage to 306; on the island, about 200 families were left homeless.
 The typhoon produced a storm surge of 6.7 m at the village of Songsong, which crossed about 80% of the southwestern peninsula on Rota.
 The surge caused moderate beach erosion on the island and destroyed a fuel pier and a loading pipeline.
 Additionally, the typhoon caused severe crop damage on the island.
-In all, the typhoon caused ten minor injuries on Rota and resulted in over $30 million in damage (2002 USD, USD).
+In all, the typhoon caused ten minor injuries on Rota and resulted in over $30 million in damage.

 On Tinian, the passage of Pongsona destroyed two homes; seven received major damage, and another eight sustained minor damage.
 The winds damaged power lines, causing two island-wide power outages.
 Major crop damage was reported.

 On Saipan, two houses were destroyed and fifteen were damaged, seven severely.
 Sustained winds on the island peaked at 71 km/h, which caused scattered power outages.
-Six minor injuries were reported, and damage totaled about $100,000 (2002 USD, USD).
+Six minor injuries were reported, and damage totaled about $100,000.